ubco-cmps/data301_course/notes/week03/lab2.md

 ## Accept the lab

-To accept this lab on GitHub Classroom, [you must click this link].
-(Link to come)
+To accept this lab on GitHub Classroom, [you must click this link](https://classroom.github.com/a/_MbwwHLF)

 ## Objectives